Instead of throwing them in the trash or compost, use invasive vines to make a wild grapevine wreath for your home decor.

 Pull the vines out of the bucket, and start at one end, making a circular coil.

-Use the side branches to wrap around all the vines, keeping tidy and neat.
+Use the side branches to wrap around all the vines, keeping it tidy and neat.

-Allow the wreath to dry overnight, and it’s ready for any decor project.
+Allow the wreath to dry overnight.
+Then it’s ready for any decor project.

 They last a long time, so you can also store them for future use.